 This graduate certificate program offers a unique opportunity for students interested in language and literacy intervention to gain and apply knowledge about research, theory and practice across a variety of relevant disciplines.
 Prospective language and literacy specialists venturing into today’s school environments would benefit from an understanding of leadership, teaching and learning theory, research, and effective practice across the broad range of disciplines involved in interventions.
 Successful interventionists require many tools to teach, as well as the skills to know when and how to apply those tools.
 These skills come from a critical, reflective understanding of the research and theory, as well as a complex problem-solving approach to assessment and instruction.
-The 16-credit certificate program is multi-disciplinary, drawing upon current coursework in Educational Psychology, Curriculum and Instruction, and Exceptional Education in the School of Education, as well as courses in Communication Sciences and Disorders in the College of Health Sciences.
+The 16-credit certificate program is multi-disciplinary, drawing upon current coursework in Educational Psychology, and Teaching and Learning in the School of Education, as well as courses in Communication Sciences and Disorders in the College of Health Sciences.

 Applicants must have completed a bachelor’s degree prior to admission, must have a minimum 2.75 cumulative undergraduate grade point average.
 Applicants with a graduate degree must have a minimum 3.0 graduate grade point average.

 - Students wishing to obtain this certificate must declare their intention by applying to the program office or director.

 - All graduate certificate applicants—even those already enrolled in a UWM graduate program—must apply to the Graduate School through the Panthera Admission Application.

 - Graduate degree and previously admitted graduate non-degree students who decide to pursue a certificate program must submit the Panthera application before completing 6 credits in the certificate sequence.

 - Applicants must possess a baccalaureate degree and have a minimum 2.75 cumulative undergraduate grade point average to be admitted in to a certificate program.